Bahing

 Their language, also named "Bahing lo, Pai lo, Radu lo, Wai lo, Procha Lo", belongs to the family of Kiranti languages, a subgroup of Tibeto-Burman.
+They use "Sewa" as their first greetings.
 They have two main festivals: Hong and Susu.
 The Bahing also worship Nature.

 Demographics

 The Central Bureau of Statistics of Nepal classifies the Bahing as a subgroup within the broader social group of Mountain/Hill Janajati.
 At the time of the 2011 Nepal census, 3,096 people (0.0% of the population of Nepal) were Bahing.
 The frequency of Bahing people by province was as follows: